 During the Conduct Purchases process, proposals from sellers are evaluated.
 Once evaluated, a seller is select to perform the work and a contract is awarded.

 Purchasing or bid documents are submitted by the buyer to the seller and are documents that serve as invitations to sellers, solicit offers and establish contractual terms.

-The Administer Procurement process involves managing vendor relationships to ensure the seller's delivery meets the requirements as stated in the contract.
+The Control Procurements process involves managing vendor relationships to ensure the seller's delivery meets the requirements as stated in the contract.

 There are pros/cons associated with each contract type.
 Below are advantages / disadvantages to help you manage each type of contracutal relationship effectively.
 Pros & Cons of Different Contract Types

 The Close Procurement process involves verifying that all planned work has been completed as per the terms of the contract.

 Visit the Procurement Management Bookshelf to search for books available for purchase.